Josef-Hlink/spotify-collab-graph/README.md

 python3 main.py
 ```

-The redirect url can just be `http://localhost:8888/callback/` for testing.
+The redirect uri can just be `http://localhost:8888/callback/` for testing.

 ## Dependencies